Category: Blood Sugar Control

 My self-observation of this effect is actually supported by scientific research.
 This study shows how many forms of physical touch, including hugging, is associated with lower blood pressure, lower heart rate, and higher oxytocin levels.

-Hugging in COVID Times
+Hugging In COVID Times

 Have you seen ‘The Minimalists: Less is Now’ on Netflix?
 The Minimalists are two guys, Joshua Fields Millburn and Ryan Nicodemus, who promote the idea of living a good life with less stuff.
 I love that!